White Mountains Insurance Group (WTM) Competitors

 WTM vs. FNF, CNA, ERIE, ORI, and AXS

-Should you be buying White Mountains Insurance Group stock or one of its competitors?
-The main competitors of White Mountains Insurance Group include Fidelity National Financial (FNF), CNA Financial (CNA), Erie Indemnity (ERIE), Old Republic International (ORI), and Axis Capital (AXS).
+Should you buy White Mountains Insurance Group stock or one of its competitors?
+MarketBeat compares White Mountains Insurance Group with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with White Mountains Insurance Group include Fidelity National Financial (FNF), CNA Financial (CNA), Erie Indemnity (ERIE), Old Republic International (ORI), and Axis Capital (AXS).
 These companies are all part of the "property & casualty insurance" industry.

 How does White Mountains Insurance Group compare to Fidelity National Financial?

-White Mountains Insurance Group (NYSE:WTM) and Fidelity National Financial (NYSE:FNF) are both finance companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, valuation, media sentiment, profitability, earnings and risk.
+Fidelity National Financial (NYSE:FNF) and White Mountains Insurance Group (NYSE:WTM) are both finance companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, dividends, institutional ownership, earnings, valuation, media sentiment, profitability and analyst recommendations.

-Fidelity National Financial has a consensus target price of $62.67, suggesting a potential upside of 22.48%.
-Given Fidelity National Financial's higher possible upside, analysts plainly believe Fidelity National Financial is more favorable than White Mountains Insurance Group.
+Fidelity National Financial presently has a consensus price target of $56.25, suggesting a potential upside of 19.92%.
+Given Fidelity National Financial's higher possible upside, research analysts plainly believe Fidelity National Financial is more favorable than White Mountains Insurance Group.

 Company Sell Ratings Hold Ratings Buy Ratings Strong Buy Ratings Rating Score